Mickey Rourke: Early roles

-In 1987, Rourke appeared in Angel Heart.
+In 1987, Rourke gave what is widely considered to be one of his greatest performances in Angel Heart.
 The film was nominated for several awards.
-It was seen as controversial by some, owing to a sex scene involving Cosby Show cast member Lisa Bonet, who won an award for her part in the film.
-Although some of Rourke's work was viewed as controversial in the US, he was well received by European, and especially French audiences, who loved the "rumpled, slightly dirty, sordid ... rebel persona" that he projected in Year of the Dragon, 9½ Weeks, Angel Heart, and Desperate Hours.
+It was somewhat controversial, owing to a sex scene involving Cosby Show cast member Lisa Bonet, who won an award for her part in the film.
+Although some of Rourke's work was controversial in the US, he was well received by European, and especially French audiences, who loved the "rumpled, slightly dirty, sordid ... rebel persona" that he projected in Year of the Dragon, 9½ Weeks, Angel Heart, and Desperate Hours.
 Director Adrian Lyne said that had Rourke died after the release of Angel Heart, he would have become a bigger phenomenon than James Dean.

 In 1987, Rourke performed with David Bowie on the Never Let Me Down album.
 Rourke provided the mid-song rap on the song "Shining Star (Makin' My Love)".
 Around the same time, he also wrote his first screenplay, Homeboy, a boxing tale in which he starred.
 In 1989, Rourke starred in the docudrama Francesco, portraying St. Francis of Assisi.
 This was followed by Wild Orchid, another critically panned film, which gained him a nomination for a Razzie award (also for Desperate Hours).
 In 1991, he starred in the box office bomb Harley Davidson and the Marlboro Man as Harley Davidson, a biker whose best friend, Marlboro, was played by Don Johnson.
 In his last role before departing for the boxing ring, Rourke played an arms dealer chased by Willem Dafoe and Samuel L. Jackson in White Sands, a film noir that reviewers found stylish but incoherent.

 Rourke's acting career eventually became overshadowed by his personal life and career decisions.
 Directors such as Alan Parker found it difficult to work with him.
 Parker stated that "working with Mickey is a nightmare.
 He is very dangerous on the set because you never know what he is going to do."
 In a documentary on the special edition DVD of Tombstone, actor Michael Biehn, who plays the part of Johnny Ringo, mentions that his role was first offered to Rourke.
 Rourke has allegedly turned down several roles in high-profile films, including 48 Hrs., Platoon, Highlander, Top Gun, Beverly Hills Cop, The Untouchables, Rain Man, The Silence of the Lambs, Pulp Fiction, and Death Proof.